PyroGenesis/TrimpCommander/README.md

 Useful for Decay runs
 - Pauses game on defined levels so that you can run maps
 - Pauses game when you're losing too much to prevent Decay increasing to max

-### `trimps_equalize.js`
-Utility methods to change number of workers
-- `equalize()` assigns an equal number of trimps as Farmers, Lumberjacks and Miners from unemployed trimps
-- `fireAndEqualize()` assigns an equal number of trimps as Farmers, Lumberjacks and Miners from total trimps, firing any existing workers first

-### `trimps_equipment.js`
-Utility methods to buy equipment.
-Useful for runs where you can't prestige equipment, like Scientist.
-- `buyBestEquipment()` tries to buy the best equipment available 50 times.

 ### `trimps_life.js`
 Useful for Life runs